Professional biography.

 January 2017 - December 2020

-Served as lead counsel in appellate, civil rights, employment, and tort litigation for the nation’s third largest sheriff’s office, district attorney, medical examiner, district and county clerks, budget management office, public health department, flood control district, and juvenile justice center, as well as the county judge and district judges, commissioners, and elected officials.
+Served as lead counsel in high-profile litigation for the nation’s third-largest sheriff’s office, district attorney, medical examiner, district and county clerks, budget management office, public health department, flood control district, juvenile justice center, county and district judges, commissioners, auditor, and elected officials.
 Maintained a heavy docket, which included:

 -